 Personality differences can make conflict difficult to navigate, but it is a skill that any communication professional or leader must acquire and develop to be successful.

 By taking the time to learn more about how the people around you like to work through conflict, you can discuss contentious issues with confidence and build more trusting relationships at work.
-Used in its proper context, Personality AI accelerates this process.
+Used in its proper context, DISC accelerates this process.